Solar MC4 Connectors

-MC4’s work quite well, but on boats, but if not carefully installed, they can be a tad bulky and prone to being caught on things.
+Genuine Stäubli made MC4’s work very well, but on boats, if not carefully installed, they can be a tad bulky and prone to being caught on things.
 That said, they are one of the better water tight electrical connections available for marine use.
-You don’t have to use them only on solar connections and they could certainly be used for other applications.
+You don’t have to use them only on solar connections and they can certainly be used for other applications.

 Like any other project on boats this project will add yet another tool to your tool box.

 NOTE: Please click on any image to make it larger.

 MC4 FEMALE / + Positive